kiranvad/micelles/README.md

 1. Using the popular `sasmodels` : See the example in [sasmodels.ipynb](/sasmodels.ipynb)
 2. Using seperate notebooks for each one of them : see the examples in [notebooks folder](/notebooks)

 If you are interested in fitting these models using the `bumps` interface of `sasmodels`, see the example in [optimize.py](/optimize.py)

+## Using these modes in a GUI (MacOS)
+You can use these custom models in SasView GUI using their `plugin_models` capabilities.
+Follow the instructions below to make the plugin models available for use in a GUI.

+1. Locate the following folder on your Mac hard drive: `/users/<your_username>/.sasview/plugin_models/`.
+Note that to locate the`.` folders, you need to press `Command + Shift + . (the period key)` after you are in the `/users/` folder.

+2. You can now copy the Python files related to the models into this folder and they should be available for use when you reopen SasView.

 ### Known issues:
-1. Form factors of worm-like and vesicle-shaped micelles doesn't work as expected.

 ### To-Do :